George F. Stooke: Missionary service

 He married his wife Jessie Graham, also a doctor, in 1901.
 In the same year, he began his hospital and dispensary work alongside his wife.
 Stooke was assisted in the hospital by the first missionary nurse, Minnie Bere.
 The expertise of Stooke and his colleagues attracted people throughout the whole city and district and as a result the amount of work in the hospital was increasing.
 The hospital constantly had full wards and each day there were around 100 patients.
 It was also common for Stooke to respond to calls to serve officials and other people in their homes.
 Stooke also took medical care of the community.
 He often preached on Sunday evenings at the English church services; he also often played the organ.
-After six years of service at Ichang he went home on furlough.
+After six years of service at Yichang he went home on furlough.
 He returned in the summer of 1907, and spent some time with his parents in Yantai.